-Week 6 of My Pregnancy – Time to register the pregnancy
+6 weeks pregnant – Time to register the pregnancy

-I met with the doctor and registered my pregnancy by filling out a quick form.
+I met with the doctor and registered my pregnancy by filling out a quick form (MAT B1).
 Even as I was sitting in the doctor’s office and going through the form with hubby, it still hadn’t sunk in that I was pregnant.
-I wasn’t even really sure that I was yet as I hadn’t received full confirmation from the doctor that I was pregnant, and I was worried I had misread the pregnancy test somehow.
+I wasn’t even sure that I was as I hadn’t received full confirmation from the doctor and I was worried that I had misread the pregnancy test somehow.

-It was a very quick appointment.
-I was surprised the doctor didn’t test me to make sure I was actually pregnant.
+The initial registration appointment flew by and I was surprised the doctor didn’t test me to make sure I was actually pregnant.
 No blood tests?
 No urine tests?
-Were they just going to take my word for it?
-Mind you, why would anyone lie about being pregnant?
+Were they just going to take my word for it and assume I tested correctly?
+Although, you can’t get false positives, right?

 A fun fact – Your baby is the size of a small bean and the heart is beating about 150 words a minute!